Jithu-93905063/Keylogger-for_windows-via_server/README.md

 Your server will receive and store encrypted logs every 10 seconds.

-*** secret.key and keylogs.db are created automatically when we the above scripts.
+*** secret.key and keylogs.db are created automatically when we run the above scripts.